 Iserror, Iferror function in excel, We might experience some error while working in Excel.
-In this tutorial we will see how to use IFERROR, ISERROR Function in Excel in order to deal with the errors.
+In this tutorial, we will see how to use IFERROR, ISERROR Function in Excel in order to deal with the errors.

 The Microsoft ISERROR FUNCTION is used to check for error values such as #N/A, #VALUE!, #REF!, #DIV/0!, #NUM!, #NAME?
 OR #NULL.
 This ISERROR is an in-built function in Excel categorized under Information Function. – iserror, iferror function

 It is used as a worksheet function and also VBA function.
-As a worksheet function, ISERROR function is entered as a part of the formula.
+As a worksheet function, the ISERROR function is entered as a part of the formula.
 This function will return TRUE or FALSE. – iserror, iferror function

 The ISERROR Function returns TRUE if there are any error value in the cell and FALSE if there are no error value in the cell.
-This function applies to all the version of Excel from 2000.
+This function applies to all the versions of Excel from 2000.

 Value: Here you enter the value that you want to test.
-If value is an Error value it will return TRUE otherwise it will return FALSE.
+If the value is an Error value it will return TRUE otherwise it will return FALSE.

-An Example below will help you to know about ISERROR function in Excel and how it works in Excel.
+An Example below will help you to know about the ISERROR function in Excel and how it works in Excel.

 b.
 Using the ISERROR formula to see if the cell contains Value error.
 The result will appear TRUE or FALSE.

 ISERROR function can be utilized in many different ways.
-However it is most effective when combined and used with IF function. – iserror, iferror function
+However, it is most effective when combined and used with the IF function.

-The main reason for using the IFERROR function in Excel is to trap error, handle those error and improve the experience of the users.
-The IFERROR function allows you to replace errors with another value or formula or expression whatever you specify. – iserror, iferror function
+The main reason for using the IFERROR function in Excel is to trap the error, handle those errors, and improve the experience of the users.
+The IFERROR function allows you to replace errors with another value or formula or expression whatever you specify.

 The syntax of IFERROR Function is: